You have come to my Collections page.

-Handbooks, Guides and Catalogues to Rutgers from the 19th and 20th centuries.
+Handbooks, guides, catalogues and directories to Rutgers from the 19th, 20th, and 21st centuries.

-The Class of 1863 - These are images from an 1863 "yearbook" that was compiled for the class.
+The Class of 1862 - These are images from an 1862 "yearbook" that was compiled for the class.
 It has the signatures of each student as well as some extra info like their town of residence or fraternity affiliation.
-The pictures seen here are on the blurry side because they were taken with a digital camera.
-The pages could not be scanned properly because the book is too large and fragile to put on the scanner bed.

 Addresses at the Inauguration of Merrill Edwards Gates as President of Rutgers College.
 1882.